What is a Color Wheel Blog Banner

 7. Square Color Scheme

-While using a square color scheme, pick four colors equidistant from each other on the color wheel, forming a square or a diamond shape.
+While using a square color scheme, pick four colors equidistant from each other on the colour wheel, forming a square or a diamond shape.
 Unlike the tetradic scheme, these colors help in creating a softer contrast.
 We will again use a dominant color followed by other colors as accents in the design.

 Color scheme on color wheel-square